gwharton/autocustomergroup/README.md

   <li><b>VAT Registration Number</b> - The EU VAT Registration Number for the Merchant.
 This will be provided to HMRC when all validation checks are made.</li>
 <li><b>Import VAT Threshold</b> - If the order value is above the VAT Threshold, no VAT should be charged.</li>
 <li><b>Customer Group - Domestic</b> - Merchant Country is within the EU, Item is being shipped to the same country.</li>
-<li><b>Customer Group - Intra-EU B2B</b> - Merchant Country is within the EU or NI, Item is being shipped to the EU, Merchant Country and Shipping Country are not the same, VAT Number Validated Successfully.</li>
+<li><b>Customer Group - Intra-EU B2B</b> - Merchant Country is within the EU or NI, Item is being shipped to the EU, Merchant Country and Shipping Country are not the same, VAT Number Validated Successfully Online.</li>
 <li><b>Customer Group - Intra-EU B2C</b> - Merchant Country is within the EU or NI, Item is being shipped to the EU, Merchant Country and Shipping Country are not the same.
 Valid VAT Number not supplied.</li>
 <li><b>Customer Group - Import B2B</b> - Merchant Country is not within the EU, Item is being shipped to the EU, VAT Number Validated Successfully.</li>
 <li><b>Customer Group - Import Taxed</b> - Merchant Country is not within the EU, Item is being shipped to the EU, Order Value is below or equal to the Import VAT Threshold.</li>